 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #GiveGheeAChance #CollectiveBias #FuelHappy #GheeHappy #FourthAndHeart

 This time of year brings cool autumn nights, sweaters, boots, lots of warm spices and cozy lattes by the fire.
 Unfortunately, this time of year can also bring some seasonal coughs and colds.
-Whenever I’m feeling under the weather, my mom would whip up an warm, spicy, fragrant ginger tea that she learned to make from her mother in law (my Abuelita Carmen).
+Whenever I’m feeling under the weather, my mom whips up a warm, spicy, fragrant ginger tea that she learned to make from her mother in law (my Abuelita Carmen) via my dad!

 If we have an upset stomach, sore throat, or cough that just won’t go away, my Mami’s ginger tea latte always does just the trick.
 She takes lots of fresh ginger and steeps it in water with spices like cinnamon, cloves, turmeric and star anise.
 A pat of ghee and a slash of milk or cream finish off the recipe, which gives a luscious creaminess to the tea latte.
 Each ingredient in this tea has a medicinal property that makes it a cure all of the cold weather sniffles.